The Level Index

 How concentrated should my channel mix be?

-Median single-channel concentration is 55% of revenue — which is already dangerously high.
+Level's operator data puts median single-channel concentration around 55% of revenue, which is already dangerously high.
 Top-quartile diversified brands keep their largest channel below 40%.
-Amazon-dependent sellers (90%+ concentration) have seen margins compress 3–5 points annually as fees rise.
+Amazon-dependent sellers running 90%+ concentration have seen margins compress as fees rise and Amazon competes with Amazon Basics.
 The antidote: invest in owned channels (email, SMS, DTC site) and treat marketplace revenue as gravy, not the foundation.

 Sources

-The Level Index represents the personal analysis and professional opinions of the Level team, compiled from public industry surveys, government statistics, SEC filings, and Level engagements.
+The Level Index represents the personal analysis and professional opinions of the Level team, compiled from public industry surveys, government statistics, SEC filings, and the founding team's operator analysis.
 All data is anonymized and aggregated.
 Specific figures are rounded and should be treated as directional benchmarks, not precise measurements.
 The Level Index does not constitute financial advice.
 Individual results vary based on segment, geography, company size, and operational maturity. © 2026 Level.
 All rights reserved.